Dame Edna Everage: 2000–2009

-On 20 May 2006 she appeared on ITV's coverage of The Prince's Trust 30th Birthday Concert.
+On 20 May 2006, she appeared on ITV's coverage of The Prince's Trust 30th Birthday Concert.
 During the telethon-style segments of the event, she took part in a game of Blind Date picking former X Factor contestant Chico Slimani over actors Roger Moore and Richard E Grant.

 In the summer of 2006, Dame Edna appeared on The Tonight Show with Jay Leno alongside Billy Crystal.
 On 23 September 2006, during an interview on Parkinson, she revealed that she would be returning to ITV in 2007 with a new chat show called The Dame Edna Treatment.
 The show began on Saturday 17 March 2007, with the set-up being that Edna runs a health spa where various famous guests come for treatment.

 On 17 December 2006, Dame Edna appeared as a guest panellist on the ABC TV Show Spicks and Specks where she sang with presenter Adam Hills.
-On 16 December 2007 she appeared as the last guest on the final episode of the Parkinson UK talk show.
-On 29 May 2008 she appeared on The Graham Norton Show alongside Ray Mears and Alanis Morissette.
-On 8 August 2008 she appeared on Loose Women on the final show of that year's series.
-On 12 September and 15 December 2008, and also on 27 May 2009, she made guest appearances on The Tonight Show with Jay Leno.
+On 16 December 2007, she appeared as the last guest on the final episode of the Parkinson UK talk show.
+On 29 May 2008, she appeared on The Graham Norton Show alongside Ray Mears and Alanis Morissette.
+On 8 August 2008, she appeared on Loose Women on the final show of that year's series.
+On 12 September 2008, 15 December 2008, and 27 May 2009, she made guest appearances on The Tonight Show with Jay Leno.

 Accompanied by her daughter Valmai in America and Sir Les Patterson in the UK, Dame Edna again toured with what was declared My First Last Tour.
 On television in early 2009, she appeared in adverts to publicise the insurance company Norwich Union's change of name to Aviva, quoting her change of name from Mrs Everage.
 On 9 June 2009, she appeared as a guest on The Late Late Show with Craig Ferguson.
 On 17 July 2009, she appeared as a guest on Friday Night with Jonathan Ross.
 On an episode of The One Show in September 2009 a piece of graffiti on Sunderland's Penshaw Monument read "Edna Woz Ere 09" and a pair of Everage's signature glasses were drawn next to it.
 Dame Edna performed the "Last Night of the Poms" at the Royal Albert Hall accompanying the Royal Philharmonic Orchestra on 15 September 2009 and on 21 September, she appeared as a guest on Channel 4's "The Paul O'Grady Show".